SorinoSSK/VFlowTech-Doc/content/apps/entity-manager/entity-manager/index.md

 3. [Sensors](#sensors)
 4. [Activity](#activity)

+Things we can do using Entity Manager App:

+1) Multi-level assets
+2) Custom assets and sensors
+3) Custom metadata and parameters
+4) Easy interactive entity map UI

 ## Entity Map

-The second tab in Entity Manager app is Entity Map having the icon shown below.
+The second tab in Entity Manager app is Entity Map which is a visual representation of a project's hierarchy.
+Every project has one entity map.

+Below icon denotes Entity Map.

 {{< img-simple src="entity-map.png" alt="Entity Manager app" class="border-0 rounded-circle" >}}